nvoyx/nvoyx/README.txt

 	rollback
 	recovery

+make the above folders plus blocks/private/ajax writeable by the server.

 copy configuration/config.json.example to configuration/config.json and set to writeable by the server.
+Read then delete the notes in config.json.

 LOAD BALANCERS
 if you need to sync file uploads between servers, add the alternative server(s) as an array under the SYNC option in config.json